rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ## The problem of fiat money

-Bitcoin was designed to fix the problem of fiat money, the problem of politics and money, the single biggest social and economic problem burdening human civilizations throughout history.
+Bitcoin was specifically designed to
+ fix the problem of fiat money, the problem of politics and money, the single biggest social and economic problem burdening human civilizations throughout history.